- The payment behavior of domestic companies is acceptable, though standard payment terms are very varied and DSO remains high.

 At the Creditors' General Assembly, at the appropriate procedural moment, when the qualifications and judgment of the challenges to the amounts and credit legitimacy have already taken place, there is a vote on the Recovery Plan.
 If such a vote by the creditors is positive, the judge ratifies it.
 Failing to do so, the parties may shift to a bankruptcy procedure.

-One of the most significant changes of the 2020 law is the possibility of the creditors to present a Recovery Plan alternative to the “Recuperanda” (as the company under Chapter XI is called).
+One of the most significant changes of the 2020 Federal Law is the possibility of the creditors to present a Recovery Plan alternative to the “Recuperanda” (as the company under Chapter XI is called).
 However, this is only possible if the plan first presented is rejected.

 Winding up proceedings